 Carcinoma of the stomach is usually asymptomatic during early stages.
 The symptoms, when appear, are similar to any other gastric including persistent epigastric pain, gastric distension, indigestion, dyspepsia, nausea, vomiting, anorexia, heartburn and early satiety.The patient usually gets symptomatic relief from over-the-counter remedies, further delaying the diagnosis.
 In advanced stages of the stomach carcinoma, there may be occult blood in the stool, iron deficiency anaemia and weight loss.
 There may be pyloric obstruction leading to postprandial vomiting.
 Obstruction in lower part of the oesophagus may lead to progressive dysphagia.
 The ulcerating lesions of the tumour may cause acute gastrointestinal bleeding leading to melaena and haematemesis.
 Carcinoma of the stomach usually metastasises to the left supraclavicular lymph nodes, umbilical nodule, peritoneum and the liver.
 The peritoneal spread may lead to malignant ascites.
 In females, the stomach carcinoma may metastasise to the ovaries.

-Staging of the stomach carcinoma is done as follows:
+the stomach carcinoma is done as follows: